Update: The president signed the Internet of Things Cybersecurity Improvement Act of 2020 into law on December 4, 2020.

 The industrial strength Nozomi Networks security solution, including Guardian and our Central Management Console, can help.
 It combines asset discovery, network visualization, vulnerability assessment, risk monitoring and threat detection in a single solution.

 Looking further ahead, the volume of IoT devices expected to be deployed in the next few years will likely overwhelm any on-premises monitoring technology and disrupt your ability to secure your network.
-Nozomi Networks’ new Vantage product can help you address that challenge as well.
+Nozomi Networks’ Vantage product can help you address that challenge as well.
 It leverages the power of SaaS, scaling to protect any number of devices in any number of locations, with a single application.

 A Big Step Forward for IoT Security